mike2036/geek-sale/README.md

 # geek-sale
-This is a fullstack e-commerce website focusing on geek devices.
+This is a react based e-commerce website focusing on geek devices.